1066 Kearsarge Mountain Rd. (Off Route 103,) Warner

 Located in the town of Warner, Rollins State Park is situated on the

 south slope of Mt.
 Kearsarge.
 A 3 1/2 mile long scenic auto road rises

-from the park entrance through woodlands to the parking and picnic areas.
+from the park entrance through woodlands to the parking and picnic areas just below the summit.

 The picnic area, located in a natural wooded glen beneath granite ledges,

 is historically referred to as the "Garden".
 It affords views